felias-fogg/RescueAVR/README.md

 ### Appendix A: Supported MCUs

 The sketch works with all currently available classic AVR chips (i.e., those that can be programmed using ISP) and a few obsolete ones.
 Here is the list of supported MCUs (currently 131).
-The bold ones can be programmed using the RescueAVR shield by plugging the chip with a DIP footprint into one of the shield slots.
-I have tested the underlined ones.
+The **bold** ones can be programmed using the RescueAVR shield by plugging the chip with a DIP footprint into one of the shield slots.
+I have tested the ones in *italics*.

 - AT90CAN32, AT90CAN64, AT90CAN128
 - AT90PWM1, AT90PWM2B, AT90PWM3B